Mining & Metals

 Bespoke asset-level financial modelling of mine decarbonisation investments and carbon tax scenarios is now being undertaken.

 Skarn is headquartered in the UK, and has sales representation in North America, based in Toronto.
-A sales office in the APAC region is planned for later in 2024.

 Minviro of the UK, Australia and China

 In January, 2023, Bloomsbury Information Capital participated in an equity financing round of Minviro Ltd, and now owns 4%+.
-Minviro is headquartered in London and has a team of 20 employees; it has recently added an Australian subsidiary (Minviro Australia Pty Ltd), based in Perth.
-It provides consultancy and a world class SaaS platform (including MineLCA and BatteryLCA) that provides life cycle assessment (LCA) and related services for project optimization in the fast-growing energy transition sector spanning from the raw materials, through mining to processing and downstream value-added sectors.
-It has completed 100+ projects in 24 countries so far.
-The MineLCA suite covers carbon footprint, Life Cycle Assessment, support for Environmental Product Declarations (EDPs) and integrated LCI databases.
-The BatteryLCA suite covers the environmental footprint of the entire battery production chain.
+Minviro is headquartered in London and has an international team of 45 employees; it has recently added an Australian subsidiary (Minviro Australia Pty Ltd), based in Perth, and a subsidiary in China.
+It provides consultancy and a world class SaaS platform (XCYCLE) that provides life cycle assessment (LCA) and related services for project optimization in the fast-growing energy transition sector spanning from the raw materials, through mining to processing and downstream value-added sectors.
+One of Bloomsbury’s directors, Simon Benney, is a director of, and an individual shareholder in, Minviro.

 Metal Price Analytics Limited of the UK